gwu-libraries/scholarspace-hyrax/README.md

   * config.contact_email
   * config.from_email

+  * Create a setup_mail.rb file

-Copy config/initializers/setup_mail.rb.template to config/initializers/setup_mail.rb .
+	% cp config/initializers/setup_mail.rb.template config/initializers/setup_mail.rb

   Set the SMTP credentials for the user as whom the app will send email.

 ### Start a Redis RESQUE pool